-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.

 - Overall, we rate The Christian Post Right Biased based on story selection favorable to the right and Mixed for factual reporting based on a failed fact check, poor sources, and misleading headlines that do not match the story.

 Factual Reporting: MIXED